Williams sisters rivalry: 2004–2005

 Venus and Serena Williams did not meet in a professional tennis match during 2004, a year which saw neither sister win a Grand Slam for the first time since 1998.
 2005 would be a return to Grand Slam victory for both of the Williams sisters, but in perhaps a sign of the increased competition neither of their championships were decided against each other.

 Their first match of 2005 was due in the quarterfinals of the NASDAQ-100 Open, their third career meeting at the tournament.
 The match was won by Venus Williams 6–1, 7–6(8); it was the first meeting outside of a final between the two in three years and was the first win by the elder Williams sister in four years.

 The Williams sisters next met on one of the largest stages in tennis, the US Open, though much earlier in the tournament than they were accustomed to.
-Venus, as the recent Wimbledon champion and after three "magnificent efforts" to reach this round was perhaps favored in a Williams head-to-head for the first time in a few years.
-In the fourth round (their earliest meeting in a Grand Slam since their very first at the 1998 Australian Open) Venus Williams won 7–6(5), 6–2.
-Venus would lose in the quarterfinals 4–6, 7–5, 6–1 to eventual champion Kim Clijsters, the first time since the 1998 Rome meeting that the winner of a Williams sisters match-up did not win the title.
+Venus stood as the recent Wimbledon champion and, here, had three impressive rounds before now returning to the court opposite her sister.
+In the fourth round (their earliest meeting in a Grand Slam since the first at the 1998 Australian Open) Venus won 7–6(5), 6–2.
+Venus went on to lose in the quarterfinals 4–6, 7–5, 6–1 to eventual champion Kim Clijsters.
+This marked the first time since the 1998 Rome meeting that the winner of a Williams sisters match-up did not win the title.

 At the close of the year, after the first year since 2000 in which Serena was unable to win a match against her older sister, Venus Williams had now tied the head-to-head 7–7.